DeAnnaFoster/marvel-summer-17/readme.md

 ### Adding Heroes

 Once you are getting the marvel data its now time to start adding heroes to your own team.
 Once a hero has been added to the user team he or she should be removed from the `marvel-list` and only show up on the `my-characters` section of the page.
+[DONE]

 A user should be able to remove heroes from their team and have them added back to the `marvel-characters` section.
+[DONE]

 Once you get the two lists working try adding some bonus features